santororock/santoroland.com/content/work/bladerunner2049.md

 ---

-By the numbers, Bladerunnder 2049 was likely the largest project / bit of work I'd personably been responsible for in my career.
+By the numbers, Bladerunner 2049 was likely the largest project / bit of work I'd personably been responsible for in my career.
 For better or worse.
 With the success of [Arrival](http://www.imdb.com/title/tt2543164/) and the excitement of the studio to be working with [Denis Villeneuve ](https://www.imdb.com/name/nm0898288/) once more, they were keen to give the director as many as the same Framestore crew as before.
 I was included in this mix.

 I was hesitant at first when approached by the studio asking if I'd be interested in the compositing supervisor role for the film.
 A quick google search revealed it as one of the top 10 most anticipated films of 2017.
 Not only that, there was a legacy to uphold.
 The original film had an intensely loyal fan-base.
 It also seemed as if franchise 'reboots' were under public scrutiny in the last several years (maybe they always are?).
 The remake of a classic that is often referred to as a 'masterpiece' is a tall order.
 I was not confident I was the right man for the job.
 The VFX were going to require a mammoth amount of planning, new ideas, ingenuity, sensitivity and work.